bpatra/personal-blog/_posts/2014-03-15-unit-testing-drag-and-drop-logic-with-mvvm-pattern-in-wpf.md

 To conclude, we have shown the basic ingredients for the testing of a ViewModel, this tests suite can be extended to complete a strong code coverage (there are many corner cases in our situation).
 Not also, that the MVVM pattern allows you to test the command, for example the <em>SaveClick</em>.
 Thanks to the Moq VerifySet method, you can check that the setter on the&nbsp;<em>UserBet</em>&nbsp;property for the&nbsp;mock&nbsp;<em>Mock<IChampionship> </em>is called (see project on github).

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/testseries-e1450467680749.jpg' title="All tests running successfully" caption="All tests running successfully" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/testseries-e1450467680749.jpg' caption="All tests running successfully" %}